renovatebot/renovate/readme.md

 ## Why

 -   Creates or updates Pull Requests for each dependency that needs updating
--   Discovers and processes all `package.json` files in repository (supports monorepo architecture)
+-   Discovers and processes all `package.json` files in repository (supports monorepo architecture including yarn workspaces)
 -   Supports multiple major versions per-dependency at once
 -   Configurable via file, environment, CLI, and `package.json`
+-   Supports eslint-like preset configs for ease of use
--   Supports `yarn.lock` and `package-lock.json` files
+-   Updates `yarn.lock` and `package-lock.json` files natively
 -   Supports GitHub and GitLab
--   Open source and can be self-hosted
+-   Open source and can be self-hosted or used via GitHub App

+## Configuration Help

+If you would like help on your Renovate configuration, or simply get someone to review it, we have created a config-help repository https://github.com/renovateapp/config-help/issues where you can post an issue with your config.

 ## GitHub App